jigx-com/jigx-docs-examples/docs/Components/list.md

 :::::

 :::::ExpandableHeading
-### &#x20;Filtered list with default tab set&#x20;
+### Filtered list with default tab set

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this example, there are four tabs to filter on.
 By default we want the jig to open on the third tab to show the in progress work by default.
 This is achieved by setting the `initialValue` property to the `filter` property.

-**Examples:
+**Examples**:
-**See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-filter-initialvalue.jigx" target="_blank">GitHub</a>.&#x20;
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-filter-initialvalue.jigx).

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Tcoz4aCsZXsAf45JxF6ym-20240913-142629.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Tcoz4aCsZXsAf45JxF6ym-20240913-142629.PNG" size="80" width="1240" height="2500" position="center" caption="Filtered list with default tab" alt="Filtered list with default tab"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Tcoz4aCsZXsAf45JxF6ym-20240913-142629.PNG" size="80" position="center" caption="Filtered list with default tab" alt="Filtered list with default tab"}
 :::
 ::::